-- Copies the war files to the Tomcat Web server and restarts Tomcat. - Puts the user interface files in the appropriate SBM folder and imports them into the database. - Copies the ALM Solution pack solution file to the solutions folder for the Serena Common JBoss. - 15.
+- Copies the war files to the Tomcat Web server and restarts Tomcat. - Puts the user interface files in the appropriate SBM folder and imports them into the database. - Copies the ALM SBM solution files to the solutions folder for the Serena Common JBoss. - Copies Agile database upgrade files to the solutions/Agile folder. - 17.
 To check that ALM is installed into Tomcat, enter the URL: